How many of you resolved to yell less at your kids this year? Actually, let me amend that, to just be nicer to your kids?

 I can already see what might be coming if I don’t learn to be a more patient and empathetic parent.
 Soon my littles are going to be more fully formed beings that won’t take my word as law anymore… And then what?

 I want my children to feel close to me, to come to me with their problems, to talk to me, and just generally like me!

-So I’ve got a very straight forward plan for 2015 to help me become the parent I want to be and I’d like to formally invite you to join me.
+So I’ve got a very straight forward plan for the year to help me become the parent I want to be and I’d like to formally invite you to join me.

 How?
 By serving as a very tangible reminder on how we’re doing each day.

 Start each day with all five rings on your right hand and move one to your left hand each time you have a setback.